trueheart78/trueheart78.com/games.md

    - Fun nostalga trip.
 1. Darkside Detective (Switch)
    - Great adventure game with wonderful humor.
    - Definitely an A-grade game.
+1. Xeodrifter (Switch)
+   - Fun, if not a bit confusing.
+   - Used a walkthrough.
+   - Enjoyed the game a lot.
+   - Grade: C+

 <!-- beaten:end -->
 <a name='jettisoned'></a>